Trusted by Florida Homeowners

 - Property damage beyond normal wear and tear

-- Tenants who won’t leave voluntarily
+- Tenants refusing to leave voluntarily

 Understanding the Eviction Process in Florida

-If a tenant is not paying rent or violating the lease, eviction may be an option, but it isn’t immediate.
+If a tenant is not paying rent or violating the lease, eviction may be an option—but it isn’t immediate.

 - Providing proper written notice (such as a 3-day notice for non-payment)